Hidden-Role Games: Equilibrium Concepts and Computation: The Game Avalon

-In 5-player {\em Avalon}, the mission sizes are 2, 2, 3, 3, 3 in that order. \begin{proposition} In 5-player Avalon with private communication, the hidden-role value is the same if the two missions of size 2 are automatically passed (hence skipped). \end{proposition} \begin{proof}[Proof Sketch] Make the following restrictions to strategy spaces. \begin{itemize} \item The mediator privately picks three missions $M_1, M_2, M_3$ of size $3$.
-Then the mediator proposes $M_1$ (or a subset thereof) until it fails, then $M_2$ or a subset thereof until that fails, and finally $M_3$ until that fails. \item {\em Spies} ignore and automatically pass the first two mission proposals, and fail the last three missions if possible. \end{itemize} Consider any Nash equilibrium of the restricted game.
-We claim that it also must be a Nash equilibrium of the full game. \begin{itemize} \item The mediator has no incentive to behave differently, because {\em Spies} are ignoring the first two missions regardless. \item {\em Spies} win if either three missions are failed, or they guess Merlin.
+In 5-player {\em Avalon}, the mission sizes are 2, 3, 2, 3, 3 in that order. \begin{proposition} In 5-player Avalon with private communication, the hidden-role value is the same if the two missions of size 2 are automatically passed (hence skipped). \end{proposition} \begin{proof}[Proof Sketch] Make the following restrictions to strategy spaces. \begin{itemize} \item The mediator privately picks three missions $M_1, M_2, M_3$ of size $3$.
+Then the mediator proposes $M_1$ (or a random subset thereof) until it fails, then $M_2$ or a subset thereof until that fails, and finally $M_3$ until that fails. \item {\em Spies} ignore and automatically pass the two smallest mission proposals, and fail the three largest missions if possible. \end{itemize} Consider any Nash equilibrium of the restricted game.
+We claim that it also must be a Nash equilibrium of the full game. \begin{itemize} \item The mediator has no incentive to behave differently, because {\em Spies} are ignoring the two smallest missions regardless. \item {\em Spies} win if either three missions are failed, or they guess Merlin.
 But if at least one mediator guess is the true set of good players, only two missions can fail, and so {\em Spies} cannot increase their probability of failing three missions.
 As for guessing Merlin, {\em Spies} cannot increase the amount of information gained.
 Let $i$ be the index such that $M_i$ is the true good set, and $i=4$ if all mediator guesses were wrong.
-Spies are currently gaining the information $M_{\le i}$, and Spies cannot gain more information from deviating because the mediator always plays the missions in order. \end{itemize} This completes the proof. \end{proof} Our analysis is refined compared to \citet{Christiano18:Solving} in that we must consider the possibility that {\em Spies} can gain more information about Merlin by deviating from the restricted strategy space.
-With five players, this turns out not to have an effect, but with six players, it will.
-With six players, the refined analysis only allows the first mission to be removed.
+Spies are currently gaining the information $M_{\le i}$, and Spies cannot gain more information from deviating because the mediator always plays the missions in order. \end{itemize} This completes the proof. \end{proof}